waheeb96/Jenkins-Closing-Task-1/README.md

 ## features
 1. Reads the “Breaking News” from YNet new service: http://www.ynet.co.il/Integration/StoryRss2.xml
 2. parses and Presents the Breaking
-News XML in an HTML Table Format (Don’t forget to make right to left as in Hebrew)
+News XML in an HTML with Java Spring Boot Framework, And BOOTSTRAP front-end framework

 ## Run Locally